-In September 2017, a Marine officer passed the rigorous requirements to become the very first woman infantry officer.
+In September 2017, a Marine officer passed the rigorous requirements to become the first female infantry officer.
 In addition, two officers made history by becoming the first women to graduate from the traditionally all-male U.S. Army Ranger School.

 Opha May Johnson was the first woman to enlist in the United States Marine Corps.
 She joined the Marine Corps Reserve in 1918 during World War I, officially becoming the first female Marine.

 When she saw it, all she could think about was taking it apart and figuring it out.
 "That was an impressive beast.
-She was fifty-one feet long, eight feet high, and five feet deep," said Hopper.
-She would subsequently master the Mark I, Mark II, and Mark III computers.
-While trying to repair the Mark I she discovered a moth caught in a relay.
-She taped the moth in the log book and from that coined the phrase "a bug in the computer."
+She was 51 feet long, eight feet high and five feet deep," Hopper said.
+She would subsequently master the Mark I, Mark II and Mark III computers.
+While trying to repair the Mark I, she discovered a moth caught in a relay.
+She taped the moth in the log book and, from that, coined the phrase "a bug in the computer."